This Halloween everyone deserves the chance to fly, so have a night full of a few of our very wonderful and wicked tips:

 Serve small individual Swedish princess cakes with its classic bright green fondant icing and top with the free printable witch cupcake toppers.

-Instead of a traditional corn toss, purchase some ping-pong “eyeballs” and have kids toss them into a triangle of paper cups, scoring sweets for each target hit.
+Instead of a traditional corn toss, try some ping-pong “eyeballs” tossed into a triangle of paper cups, scoring sweets for each target hit.

 TRICK OR TREAT CARDS